tidepool-org/data-model/device-data/types/basal/temp.md

 This is the sub-type of `basal` event that represents temporary intervals of basal insulin delivery requested by the user.
 Insulin pumps allow the request of a temporary basal insulin rate for a period of time up to twenty-four hours as a percentage of the current active rate or as a rate specified by the user.
 Some insulin pumps allow the user to set temporary basal rates *both* by percentage and by manual specification at the user's choice; other insulin pumps only expose one of these interfaces.

+**Field co-occurrence requirements**: Note that when ingesting through the legacy jellyfish ingestion API, at least one of `percent` or `rate` must be provided on a `temp` basal.
+While each of these fields is marked as *optional*, one or the other **must** be present.

+In contrast, under the new platform APIs, `rate` is always *required*.

 <!-- end type -->

 * * * * *